 - National policy dialogues among relevant stakeholders and dissemination of video documentary.

-- Effective implementation of the BBIN MVA.
+- Effective implementation of the BBIN MVA in Bangladesh, India and Nepal.

 - Comprehensive understanding of political economy challenges of initiating multi-modal connectivity initiatives in the BBIN sub-region.